Welcome

 Professional Education & Experience

-• Nurturing creative problem-solving skills for kids as a team coach, adjudicator & volunteer for Destination Imagination
+Nurturing creative problem-solving skills in children as a team coach, adjudicator & volunteer for Destination Imagination

-• A career in corporate communications and creative writing, with additional training and experience as a journalist
+A career in corporate communications in Canada's financial services sector, with additional training and experience as a journalist

 Areas of Expertise